 At Countly we know that data is the most important basis for actions to be taken and should not be displayed randomly.
 Each product manager’s business requirements are different and so are their key metrics and performance indicators.

-Alerts plugin helps you to define conditions on session, custom event, crash analytics related metrics and you’ll receive a notification email when a particular condition is met.
+The Alerts plugin helps you define conditions for metrics related to session, custom event, crash analytics, and ratings so that you receive a notification email when a particular condition is met.

 Why Use Alerts?

-With Alerts, you can get quick action to intervene and solve problems that your users are experiencing.
-For example, you released a new version.
-There may be bugs that may have run out of sight even though the tests go smoothly.
-Some bugs may even be critical in the level where your users may be prevented from using the application.
-An alert that you can identify in such situations can be a lifesaver.
+With Alerts, you can quickly identify where to intervene and solve problems that your users are experiencing.
+For example, you released a new version but there may always be bugs that may have run out of sight even though the tests went smoothly.
+Some bugs may even be so critical that they may prevent your users from using the application.
+Setting an Alert that allows you to identify such situations can be a lifesaver.

 An e-commerce application can display a lot of products and the number of screens can be quite large.
 You may not be able to pass all the pages through the testing process, and there may be a bug that you have not experienced on pages you have not tested yet.
-Check screenshot below, where you define an alert when a new crash occurs.
+The screenshot below shows how you can define an alert when a new crash occurs.

-In another example; the error/crash rate is starting to increase and most of your users are affected in an application you’ve just released a new version.
-If there is an increase of more than 10% in an existing crash rate, you need to identify the problem quickly and intervene it.
+In another example, the error/crash rate is starting to increase and most of your users are affected in an application you’ve just released a new version.
+If there is an increase of more than 10% in an existing crash rate, you need to identify the problem quickly and solve it.

 20% increase in a specific event will give you a useful insight:

-The number of users using your product is important metrics to follow, as well.
-Decreasing your user count may indicate a need for a field or a new feature that you need to develop.
+The number of users using your product is an important metric to follow, as well.
+A decreasing user count may indicate a need for a field or a new feature that you need to develop.

-For example, a decrease in the number of users on an eCommerce website will have an impact on sales in a negative direction, and the ongoing decrease will affect your business at a critical level in the long run.
-Defining an alert in the early stages and defining an alert to take action can be very beneficial for you.
+For example, a decrease in the number of users on an eCommerce website will most likely have a negative impact on sales, and the ongoing decrease will affect your business at a critical level in the long run.
+To always be on top of both situations, you can create an alert in the early stages and create an Alert for when urgent action is needed.

 How can I set Alerts?

-- Enter Countly panel and click on the
+- Enter the Countly left main navigation menu and click on the Utilities > Alerts menu item.

-- Define the state you want to create an alert for.
-This would be either an Event, a Metric or a Crash.
+- Define the data type you want to create an Alert for.
+This can be either an Event, a Metric, a Crash, or a Rating.